signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 > "Non-deterministic tests have two problems, firstly they are useless, secondly they are a virulent infection that can completely ruin your entire test suite."[^2]

 Flaky tests not only provide little value when they fail, but they also erode developer's trust in the test suite and promote a culture where it is acceptable to ignore failing tests.
-Where possible, E2E tests should be replaced with more reliable and maintainable tests that will catch the same kinds of bugs.

 ## The crux of the matter

 We have seen that in order to effectively test microservices, we need ways to increase our confidence that the application works correctly as a whole, without compromising the key benefits that lead us to adopting microservices in the first place.

 What we need are testing methodologies that catch the same bugs as integration and E2E tests, while maintaining a high degree of independent deployability and clear boundaries of ownership.
+Ideally, these tests should also be faster, cheaper, and more maintainable than broadly-scoped tests.
+While these tests are unlikely to entirely supplant traditional integration and E2E tests, by running them first they could allow us to catch foreseeable bugs earlier in the development cycle.

-These tests should also be faster, cheaper, and more maintainable than broadly-scoped tests.
-Contract testing is one such alternative, and it is there that we will turn our attention next.
+*Contract testing* is one such alternative, and it is there that we will turn our attention next.

 [^1]: Sam Newman, Building Microservices 289 (2nd ed.
 2021).
 [^2]: Martin Fowler, [Eradicating Non-determinism in Tests](https://martinfowler.com/articles/nonDeterminism.html).